-A small compact shrub to 0.25 metres to 1.5 metres wide.
-It is a hybrid of G. juniperina ‘Molonglo’ x G. rhyolitica.
+A small compact shrub to 0.3 metres tall to 1.5 metres wide.

 A grevillea inflorescence is technically a cluster of paired flowers, termed a conflorescence with the overall structure forming a raceme-like appearance.
 Grevillea species exhibit 3 main inflorescence structures: